nullun/algorand-teal-examples/README.md

 # algorand-teal-examples

+## Running an example

+Most of the folders will have a `demo.sh` script to run through the contract example.
+It's assumed you have `goal` installed natively.

 ## Using tealdbg

 Stepping through TEAL opcode-by-opcode is one of the best way to understand how it works.
 To do this we use the `tealdbg` tool which comes with [go-algorand](https://github.com/algorand/go-algorand).
 Use the following instructions as a quick guide on how to use it.